Can You Bring a Camera On a Plane 2023?

 Can I Put Camera In Checked Luggage?

-Cameras are generally permitted in checked luggage, you can place your camera inside a checked bag but you will need to tale some precautions to ensure that it is packed well, however we do not advise you to put your camera or any expensive electronics in your checked baggage.
+You can place your camera inside a checked bag but you will need to take some precautions to ensure that it is safe and protected.

-Most airlines will not take responsibility for any damaged item in, like electronics, cameras or jewelry, even when crashed with their staff.
+Most airlines will not take responsibility for any damaged or lost item, like electronics, cameras or jewelry, even when crashed with their luggage handlers.

-Checked baggage are handled in a much more carless way.
+Checked baggage are handled in a much more careless way.

-For instance Delta Airlines stated this on their website.
+For instance Delta Airlines stated this on its website.

 Delta Airlines

-So make sure to take your camera with you on board the airplane to avoid any possiblities.
+So make sure that you keep your camera with you all the time to avoid any possible damage or theft.

 What Other Camera Equipment You Can Bring With You?